timolson/alphahub/README.md

 ```

 The `Connection` class is a simple finite state machine and on any error it goes back to the initial state, causing a
 re-authentication and new websockets connection to occur.
-This is "safe" but there's room for improvement: for example
-if the websocket connection drops but the OAuth token is still valid, it should only revert to the AUTHENTICATED state.
-Happy to take pull requests if anyone wants to improve the state management.

 NOTE that this is 99% reliable, but if the connection drops just before a signal is published, and the connection is not
 reestablished until after the signal was pushed, then the signal message will be missed.
 High-availability would require